Westpeaks/Monitoring-Grafana/Monitoring-Tools.md

 **Rabbit MQ ready messages:**

 Rabbit MQ monitors incoming HL7 and other documents that are waiting to process.
 The RabbitMQ ready messages view pane will represent all queues of incoming documents into the system.
 This means that if a back-up is occurring within any internal Rabbit queue, it will display this in Grafana in the ready messages view pane.
 If there are back-ups occurring in more than one queue, the number of backed-up messages will combine in the RabbitMQ ready messages view pane.
-Significant Spikes or trends upward in the documents waiting to process may indicate a back-up issue (setting the timeframe for granularity in the top right corner of the UI is important, default is usually 30 minutes).
+Significant spikes or trends upward in the documents waiting to process may indicate a back-up issue (setting the timeframe for granularity in the top right corner of the UI is important, default is usually 30 minutes).
 Back-up issues can occur for a number of reasons.
 - Failure to process records in the incoming queue manager.
 - All of the allocated RAM in the application-production server is being used by other processes.
 - Important services are impaired or not running.